jrseti/dataviz/README.md

 ![Bud Goode](Images/bud_goode_adam_west.jpeg)

-I followed the general topics of Module 4 and 5 and created some Jupyter notebook examples showing how to import some NFL data from a CSV file, clean the data, draw plots.
+I followed the general topics of Module 4 and 5 and created some Jupyter notebook examples showing how to import some NFL data from a CSV file, clean the data, draw plots, see trends.

 The CSV file used on this project was created by picking a few choice variables from my MySQL database, spanning 27 years.